astropy/halotools/README.md

 # Halotools

 Halotools is a specialized python package for building and testing models of the galaxy-halo connection, and analyzing catalogs of dark matter halos.
-The core functionality of the package includes:
+The core feature of Halotools is a modular platform for creating mock universes of galaxies starting from a catalog of dark matter halos obtained from a cosmological simulation.
+Functionality of the package includes:

 * Fast generation of synthetic galaxy populations using HODs, abundance matching, and related methods
 * Efficient algorithms for calculating galaxy clustering, lensing, z-space distortions, and other astronomical statistics